 The first implementation of the situation handling concept is the SAP S/4HANA Situation Handling Framework.

 - There is an exceptional business issue that is not part of the application itself and requires the user’s attention.

-- The business issue is not based on a standard business process and is explicitly exceptional.
+- The business issue is an exception, and not part of a standard business process.

-- Something is, or should be, a standard feature of your application.
+- Something is, or should be, a standard feature on your application.

 - The issue is based on a standard business process and is not exceptional.